-- The transfer of phone book entries has not yet completed. - It is possible that only the phone book entries of the mobile phone or the SIM card\ are transferred. - It may not be possible to display phone book entries with special characters. - The number of phone book entries to be stored is too high. - The data volume of the phone book entry is too great, e.g. due to additionally stored information such as notes?
-Reduce the data volume.
+- The transfer of phone book entries has not yet completed. - It is possible that only the phone book entries of the mobile phone or the SIM card are transferred. - ▷ It may not be possible to display phone book entries with special characters. - ▶ The number of phone book entries to be stored is too high. - The data volume of the phone book entry is too great, e.g. due to additionally stored information such as notes?
+Reduce the data volume. - Is the mobile phone connected as an audio source or auxiliary phone?
+The mobile phone must be connected as a telephone.